 - info@hoppenworth-ploch.de

 Looking for things to do in Frankfurt?
 Take a quick trip to Sicily.
-Nothing easier than that!
+It’s easier than you think!
 In the heart of Frankfurt Sachsenhausen, Ristorante Italiano Trattoria i Siciliani takes guests straight to Italy.
-With delicious authentic Italian food and wines, owner Matteo Morreale convinces everybody – Sicilian cuisine is one of the best in the world.
+With delicious, authentic Italian food and wines, owner Matteo Morreale convinces everyone that Sicilian cuisine is one of the best in the world.

-Traditional Sicilian recipes, cooked ‘alla mama’, with seasonal and local ingredients, paired with only the best of Sicilian wines.
-Since 1986 Morreale has worked in restaurant kitchens, and is deeply connected with Italian cuisine.
-The restaurant serves antipasti, pizza and meat specialties, as well as delicious Sicilian pasta varieties.
+Traditional Sicilian recipes, cooked ‘alla mamma’ with seasonal and local ingredients, are paired with only the best Sicilian wines.
+Since 1986, Morreale has worked in restaurant kitchens and is deeply connected with Italian cuisine.
+The restaurant serves antipasti, pizza, and meat specialties, as well as delicious Sicilian pasta varieties.

-The ‘Gnuccuni cu Tartufu o Nuciddi’ a homemade gnocchi meal, stuffed with cheese, truffle and hazelnut cream, or ‘Lasagne ri Manzu Chi Mulinciani’, a lasagna speciality with beef ragout and eggplant, are perfect meals for a romantic dinner.
+The ‘Gnuccuni cu Tartufu o Nuciddi’, a homemade gnocchi dish stuffed with cheese, truffle, and hazelnut cream, or ‘Lasagne ri Manzu Chi Mulinciani’, a lasagna specialty with beef ragout and eggplant, are perfect meals for a romantic dinner.

 - Daily: 11.30 am to 11 pm